UCL/MPHY0026/doc/tracking/errors.rst

   :width: 600

   Difference between accuracy and precision

+Several protocols have been proposed to study static errors: [Frantz2003]_ and [Wiles2004]_ among others.
 These errors can be found by analysing the tracking data when the sensor/marker remain in a static position (do not move).
 There have been several studies regarding the analysis of static errors.
-The most common protocol was proposed by Hummel et al. [Hummel2005]_, as several optical and electromagnetic tracking systems have been evaluated using this protocol: [Xiao2018]_, [Bonmati2017], [West2004]_, [Shahidi2002]_.
-The so-called Hummel protocol consists of a machined base plate [FIG] that allows to measure positional and rotational tracking data with high simplicity, reproducibility with a precise ground truth and accuracy.
+The most common protocol was proposed by Hummel et al. [Hummel2005]_, as several optical and electromagnetic tracking systems have been evaluated using this protocol: [Xiao2018]_, [Bonmati2017]_, [West2004]_, [Shahidi2002]_.
+The so-called Hummel protocol consists of a machined base plate (see Figure below) that allows to measure positional and rotational tracking data with high simplicity, reproducibility with a precise ground truth and accuracy.
 Static errors are divided in jitter and accuracy.

 .. figure:: hummel_board.jpg